Foxconn: History

 Terry Gou established Hon Hai Precision Industry Co., Ltd. as an electrical components manufacturer in 1974 in Taipei, Taiwan.
 Foxconn's first manufacturing plant in China opened in Longhua Town, Shenzhen, in 1988.

 One of the important milestones for Foxconn occurred in 2001 when Intel selected Foxconn to manufacture its Intel-branded motherboards instead of Asus.
 By November 2007, Foxconn further expanded with an announced plan to build a new US$500 million plant in Huizhou, Southern China.

 In January 2012, Foxconn named Tien Chong (Terry) Cheng chief executive of its subsidiary FIH Mobile Limited.
 At this time, Foxconn made up approximately 40% of worldwide consumer electronics production.

 Expansion was further pursued after a March 2012 acquisition of a 10-percent stake in the Japanese electronics company Sharp Corporation for US$806 million and to purchase up to 50 percent of the LCDs produced at Sharp's plant in Sakai, Japan.
 However, the agreed deal was broken as Sharp's shares continued to plunge in the following months.
 In September 2012, Foxconn announced plans to invest US$494 million in the construction of five new factories in Itu, Brazil, creating 10,000 jobs.

 In 2014, the company purchased Asia Pacific Telecom and won some spectrum licenses at an auction, which allowed it to operate 4G telecommunications equipment in Taiwan.

 On 25 February 2016, Sharp accepted a ¥700 billion (US$6.24 billion) takeover bid from Foxconn to acquire over 66 percent of Sharp's voting stock.
-However, as Sharp had undisclosed liabilities which was later informed by Sharp's legal representative to Foxconn, the deal was halted by Foxconn's board of directors.
+However, Sharp had undisclosed liabilities which were later informed by Sharp's legal representative to Foxconn.
+The deal was halted by Foxconn's board of directors.
 Foxconn asked to call off the deal, but it was proceeded by the former Sharp president.
 Terry Gou, in the meeting, then wrote the word "義", which means "righteousness", on the whiteboard, saying that Foxconn should honor the deal.
 A month later, on 30 March 2016, the deal was announced as finalized in a joint press statement, but at a lower price.